huntertran/blog/source/_posts/20220417-Count-down-timer-with-VBA-in-PowerPoint.md

 ---

-Learn how can you create a simple count-down timer for a PowerPoint presentation with Visual Basic for Application (VBA).
+Learn how you can create a simple count-down timer for a PowerPoint presentation with Visual Basic for Application (VBA).

 <!--more-->

 | Disclaimer: VBA ended its life cycle a very loooooong time ago.
-The alternative is [Office.js](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/understanding-the-javascript-api-for-office)
+The alternative is [`Office.js`](https://docs.microsoft.com/en-us/office/dev/add-ins/develop/understanding-the-javascript-api-for-office)

 First, enable the `Developer` tab by right-clicking anywhere on the ribbons > Customize the Ribbon...